grincc/grin-wallet-api-tutorial/readme.md

-# How to communicate with the grin-wallet API, the right way
+# How to communicate securely with the grin-wallet API

 In this document I will define the basis of proper communication with the grin-wallet API, which is the use of secure JSON-RPC calls.
 A shared key must first be calculated before calling any other JSON-RPC method.
 All subsequent requests and responses will be then encrypted and decrypted with the following parameters: